 We will do well to know that the Bible is also a book of ‘warning’ and not ‘threat’.

-Warning comes from a friend, but threat comes from the enemy.
+Warning comes from a friend, whereas threat comes from the enemy.

 This truth is “extra special” as it comes from James, the legalist of the New Testament in [James 2:23].

 (This James is the half brother of Jesus Christ).

 We know very well who exactly the author of all this fear, doubt, confusion and legalism is.